Hiba6318/SCT_WD_02/README.md

 # SCT_WD_02
-This is a stop watch web page project.
+This is a stopwatch web page project.